How To Make A Bee Watering Station In Seconds

 Bee-lieve it or not, bees do drink water.
 Like the majority of creatures on the planet, bees, butterflies and other pollinators need water to survive.

-As well as requiring water to drink, water is of crucial importance to bees when it comes to hive health.
-In summer, bees use water to cool their hives.
-Here, bees cleverly spread water that they’ve collected along the edges of the beeswax structure of cells where the queen bee lays her eggs.
 The bees then fan the area with their wings.
 This creates air currents that evaporate the water, cooling the hive to the right temperature.
-It’s a pretty impressive natural air conditioning system, that allows the baby bees to survive even on the hottest of days.
+It’s a pretty impressive natural air conditioning system that allows baby bees to survive even on the hottest of days – and one that becomes vital during long spells of hot weather.

 It’s safe to say that water is of great importance to bees.
 The problem is that due to habitat loss, finding a continuous source of shallow water can be difficult for bees and other pollinators.
 And due to increased pesticide usage, finding water that is free of pesticides makes a difficult situation even more challenging.